 Our mathematics curriculum can be found on the mathematics page of our website, please also see the individual pages for each year group for the termly curriculum mapping.

-Our curriculum leaders – Gemma Glynn & Carly Cinotti, lead mathematics.
+Our curriculum leader, Carly Cinotti, leads mathematics.
 The role of the curriculum leader is key to the implementation of our curriculum.
 They are responsible for the whole school approach to mathematics and have oversight of progress from EYFS through to Year 6.
 They attend network meetings, internal and external CPD and have the knowledge, expertise and practical skills to be able to lead mathematics effectively.
 Mathematics is regularly reviewed (through weekly subject leader time) and to ensure it is being implemented effectively and coverage and breadth and balance is planned for.

 - Pupils will be able to demonstrate quick recall of facts

 - The ability to recognise relationships and make connections in mathematics

 - Pupils are able to independently apply their knowledge to a range of increasing complex problems